Ariana Grande, Mac Miller Engaged? Singer Wears Ring On That Finger

 “They would love it to be outdoors, on an island, surrounded by a dozen bridesmaids and groomsmen.
 She wants a one-of-a-kind designer dress, white with diamonds, off the shoulder, with a veil and the longest train ever.
 And she wants Mac in a white tux.”

 However, Grande does not want to settle down and have kids anytime soon.
 After all, she’s going on tour in February.
-But, she and Miller work so well together that they would love to start a family while they’re young, the source said.
+However, she and Miller work so well together that they would love to start a family while they’re young, the source said.

 What are your thoughts?
 Do you believe the rumors Ariana Grande is engaged to Mac Miller?
-Or, do you agree that the ring is from her grandmother?
+Do you agree that the ring is from her grandmother?
 Sound off below in the comments section.